ValeriyDyachenko/webcenter_slider/README.md

 Another slider.
 It was created for painless integration into layout.
 Has a minimum of styles.
 It is possible to connect external controls.

+Requires jQuery.
 To use, connect the js file and styles.

 Initialization example: